DPDK/dpdk/doc/guides/howto/lm_bond_virtio_sriov.rst

 Test Setup
 ----------

-A bonded device is created in the VM.
+A bonding device is created in the VM.
-The virtio and VF PMD's are added as members to the bonded device.
+The virtio and VF PMD's are added as members to the bonding device.
-The VF is set as the primary member of the bonded device.
+The VF is set as the primary member of the bonding device.

 A bridge must be set up on the Host connecting the tap device, which is the backend of the Virtio device and the Physical Function (PF) device.